| Crypto Users

 Bitcoin mining actually produces more carbon emissions than precious metals mining every year.

-Gold mining is notorious for being environmentally unfriendly, but it seems Bitcoin is moreso.
+Gold mining is notorious for being environmentally unfriendly, but it seems Bitcoin is not as bad.

 Legislation in the state of Kentucky has been passed to give crypto miners tax and energy breaks.